 CSUs Zymurgy Institute, in partnership with Bristol Brewing Co., gives students the chance to learn about the art and business of beer through a series of lectures over a 5-month period.
 Presentations include Biotechnology of Beer, Medical Physiology of Beer and Beer Economics.

 CSU also offers an advanced course that allows attendees to gain refreshing hands-on experience in advanced brewing techniques.
 Brew with some of the area’s most successful production craft brewers on the Brew-Magic brewing system.
 The course is held every other Saturday in the Colorado State University-Pueblo Chemistry Building.
 Tuition is $299 for each 2-month, 3-batch and 5-lab series.

-The IBD is the global leader in the provision of professional certification through its internationally recognized examinations.
+The Institute of Brewing & Distilling is the global leader in the provision of professional certification through its internationally recognized examinations.
 Qualifications are offered in a tiered structure from the introductory Fundamentals of Brewing and Packaging Beer up to Master Brewer.
 Examination centers are offered across the USA and Canada.
 Successful candidates receive IBD Certification.

 With one of the top fermentation science research programs in the world, Oregon State University is proud to offer a new series of world-class beer brewing science courses for professional and hobbyist brewers.
 These high-quality, accelerated courses, taught by Oregon State’s world-renowned fermentation science professor, Tom Shellhammer, build your practical brewing knowledge through lessons in sensory testing, microbiology and beer analysis.

 We offer our courses throughout Oregon: Portland, the craft brewing capital of the world; Bend, home of the most breweries per capita in the state; and Corvallis, a true college town at the heart of the verdant Willamette Valley.